briandgomez/Study/Security+/Security Operations.md

         - Includes data confidentiality feature using AES, Message Integrity Check (MIC), and Galois Message Authentication Code (GMAC)
     - <u>Simultaneous Authentication of Equals (SAE)</u>: new more secure password key exchange that replaced the Pre-Shared Key (PSK) system used in WPA2.
 With this new system, everyone uses a different session key even with the same PSK

-- <u>AAA/Remote Authentication</u>: framework used to determine how access to computers works
+- <u>AAA/Remote Authentication</u>: centralized framework that determines how users are authenticated, authorized, and accounted for
-    - A = Authentication
-    - A = Authorization
-    - A = Accounting
+    1. <u>Remote Authentication Dial-In User Service (RADIUS)</u>: Protocol that implements the AAA framework whenever a user tries to connect to a network
+        - Used for remote logins or WIFI authentication
+        - Uses TCP port 1645 or 1646
+        - Common AAA protocol
+        - Used not only for dial ins

+    2. <u>Terminal Access Controller Access-Control System Plus (TACACS+)</u>: Another protocol that implements AAA by separating the functions of AAA to allow for a more granular control over processes
+        - Mainly used for granting administrative access to network devices
+        - TACACS uses AAA to handle devices while RADIUS uses AAA to handle users connecting to the network

 - <u>IEEE 802.1X</u>: port based network access control (NAC)
     - You don't get access to the network until you authenticate
     - Uses EAP

-- <u>Remote Authentication Dial-In User Service (RADIUS)</u>: authentication protocol that uses the AAA framework
-    - Common AAA protocol
-    - Used not only for dial ins

 # Application Security